LockedCode

 For corporate development teams — especially those using open-source, self-hosted, or offline models to manage token costs — it's a non-starter.

 LockedCode fixes this.
 It adds a comprehensive security layer between the LLM's intent and the agent's execution.
 Every file write passes through static scanning.
 Every shell command is parsed and analyzed.
 Every outbound context payload is checked for secrets and PII.
 Every action is confined to the project directory at the operating system level.
 Everything is logged in an immutable audit trail.
-And every security decision is configurable via declarative policy.
+Every security decision is configurable via declarative policy.
+Every model that touches your code is tracked.
+Every compliance requirement is documented.
+And when something goes wrong, you can roll back to safety.

 LockedCode is not a wrapper around OpenCode.
-It is OpenCode — every feature, every provider integration, every TUI capability — with a security layer that makes it safe for real codebases, real teams, and real compliance requirements.
+It is OpenCode — every feature, every provider integration, every TUI capability — with a security layer that adds zero performance overhead.
+Same speed.
+Same workflow.
+Full protection.

 Why Does This Exist?